KeyurPanchal07/Online-Payment-Fraud-Detection/README.md

 - split the dataset into train and tests
 - imported important metrics used to evaluate the models
 - performed standard scaling on the data for better fit
-- modelling using Random Forest classifier, Logistic Regression, Decision Tree Classifier and K nearest Neighbor.
+- modelling using Random Forest classifier, Logistic Regression.
 - performed model evaluation for every model imported.